14 November 2017

 Drivers have to renew their licence when they get to 70 and then every three years after that.
 However, this only involves filling in a form declaring they are fit to drive and that their health and vision does not stop them from driving safely.

 Nine out of ten optometrists believe the current rules do not go far enough and one in three say they have seen patients in the last month who continue to drive with vision below the legal standard, the AoP said.
 Based on this figure it is estimated that around one million people could be driving despite not meeting the legal minimum standards.

 A separate poll of more than 2,000 road users found that 30 per cent had driven despite doubting the standard of their eyesight and only 40 per cent said they would stop driving if they were told their vision was below the legal standard for driving.
 A quarter said they have delayed getting their eyes checked despite suspecting their sight had deteriorated.

-Indeed, earlier this year Richard called for a law to be created requiring any medical professional aware of a person’s inability to drive safely to report them to the DVLA so that their licence is withdrawn.
+Calls have been made for a law to be created requiring any medical professional aware of a person’s inability to drive safely to report them to the DVLA so that their licence is withdrawn.

 Related PostsRSS feed

 Tuesday 23rd July 2019